endel/quic-zig/docs/JOURNAL.md

 # Netcode Journal and Progress Report

 ## October 2022
+- 26.10: Update: There are 2 INITIAL packets.
+1st doesn't have "retry token"
+  thus server need to generate it and send back.
+2nd has the "retry token" + payload. _The first round-trip accounts for a challenge-response mechanism known as stateless retry.
+This mechanism validates the claimed source address to prevent IP spoofing attacks.
+The second round-trip is used to conduct the cryptographic connection establishment._
+- 25.10: Figured there are at least 3 INITIAL packets being transferred.
+The 1st and 2nd do not seem to have a PAYLOAD, but the 3rd has it.
+Need to see what should be done with the first packets first.
 - 21.10: Trying to decode payload of INITIAL packet type.
 - 18.10: Ok 🤦 I was getting the `first` from the (pn+sample) rather than the first byte of the packet itself.
 Need to decrypt the payload now.